Follitropin alfa, lutropin alfa.

-Pharmacology: Pharmacodynamics: Pergoveris is a preparation of follicle-stimulating hormone (FSH) and luteinising hormone (LH) produced by genetically engineered Chinese Hamster Ovary (CHO) cells.
+Pharmacology: Pharmacodynamics: Pergoveris is a preparation of follicle stimulating hormone and luteinising hormone produced by genetically engineered Chinese Hamster Ovary (CHO) cells.

-In clinical trials, the efficacy of the combination of follitropin α (r-hFSH) and lutropin α (r-hLH) has been demonstrated in women with hypogonadotropic hypogonadism.
+In clinical trials the efficacy of the combination of follitropin alfa and lutropin alfa has been demonstrated in women with hypogonadotropic hypogonadism.

-In the stimulation of follicular development in anovulatory women deficient in LH and FSH, the primary effect resulting from the administration of lutropin α is an increase in oestradiol secretion by the follicles, the growth of which is stimulated by FSH.
+In the stimulation of follicular development in anovulatory women deficient in LH and FSH, the primary effect resulting from administration of lutropin alfa is an increase in oestradiol secretion by the follicles, the growth of which is stimulated by FSH.

-Pharmacokinetics: Follitropin α and lutropin α have shown the same pharmacokinetic profile as follitropin α and lutropin α separately.
+Pharmacokinetics: Follitropin alfa and lutropin alfa have shown the same pharmacokinetic profile as follitropin alfa and lutropin alfa separately.

-Follitropin α: Following IV administration, follitropin α is distributed to the extracellular fluid space with an initial half-life of around 2 hours and eliminated from the body with a terminal half-life of 1 day.
-The steady-state volume of distribution and total clearance are 10 L and 0.6 L/hour, respectively.
-One-eighth (1/8) of the follitropin α dose is excreted in the urine.
+Follitropin alfa: Following intravenous administration, follitropin alfa is distributed to the extracellular fluid space with an initial half-life of around 2 hours and eliminated from the body with a terminal half-life of about one day.
+The steady state volume of distribution and total clearance are 10 l and 0.6 l/h, respectively.
+One-eighth of the follitropin alfa dose is excreted in the urine.

-Following SC administration, the absolute bioavailability is about 70%.
-Following repeated administration, follitropin α accumulates 3-fold achieving a steady-state within 3 to 4 days.
-In women whose endogenous gonadotrophin secretion is suppressed, follitropin α has nevertheless been shown to effectively stimulate follicular development and steroidogenesis, despite unmeasurable LH levels.
+Following subcutaneous administration, the absolute bioavailability is about 70%.
+Following repeated administration, follitropin alfa accumulates 3-fold achieving a steady-state within 3-4 days.
+In women whose endogenous gonadotrophin secretion is suppressed, follitropin alfa has nevertheless been shown to effectively stimulate follicular development and steroidogenesis, despite unmeasurable LH levels.

-Lutropin α: Following IV administration, lutropin α is rapidly distributed with an initial half-life of approximately 1 hour and eliminated from the body with a terminal half-life of 10-12 hours.
-The steady-state volume of distribution is around 10 to 14 L. Lutropin α shows linear pharmacokinetics, as assessed by the AUC which is directly proportional to the dose administered.
-Total clearance is about 2 L/hour and <5% of the dose is excreted in the urine.
+Lutropin alfa: Following intravenous administration, lutropin alfa is rapidly distributed with an initial half-life of approximately one hour and eliminated from the body with a terminal half-life of about 10-12 hours.
+The steady state volume of distribution is around 10-14 l.
+Lutropin alfa shows linear pharmacokinetics, as assessed by AUC which is directly proportional to the dose administered.
+Total clearance is about 2 l/h, and less than 5% of the dose is excreted in the urine.
 The mean residence time is approximately 5 hours.

-Following SC administration, the absolute bioavailability is approximately 60%; the terminal half-life is slightly prolonged.
-The lutropin α pharmacokinetics following single and repeated administration of lutropin α are comparable and the accumulation ratio of lutropin α is minimal.
-There is no pharmacokinetic interaction with follitropin α when administered simultaneously.
+Following subcutaneous administration, the absolute bioavailability is approximately 60%; the terminal half-life is slightly prolonged.
+The lutropin alfa pharmacokinetics following single and repeated administration of lutropin alfa are comparable and the accumulation ratio of lutropin alfa is minimal.
+There is no pharmacokinetic interaction with follitropin alfa when administered simultaneously.

 Treatment with Pergoveris should be initiated under the supervision of a physician experienced in the treatment of fertility problems.

-In luteinising hormone (LH) and follicle stimulating hormone (FSH) deficient women (hypogonadotrophic hypogonadism), the objective of Pergoveris therapy is to develop a single, mature Graafian follicle from which the oocyte will be liberated after the administration of human chorionic gonadotrophin (hCG).
+In LH and FSH deficient women (hypogonadotrophic hypogonadism), the objective of Pergoveris therapy is to develop a single mature Graafian follicle from which the oocyte will be liberated after the administration of human chorionic gonadotrophin (hCG).
 Pergoveris should be given as a course of daily injections.
 Since these patients are amenorrhoeic and have low endogenous oestrogen secretion, treatment can commence at any time.

 The effects of an overdose of Pergoveris are unknown.
-Nevertheless, one could expect ovarian hyperstimulation syndrome to occur (see Precautions).
+Nevertheless one could expect ovarian hyperstimulation syndrome to occur, which is further described in Precautions.

-Hypersensitivity to follitropin α, lutropin α or to any of the excipients of Pergoveris.
-Case of tumours of the hypothalamus and pituitary glands; ovarian enlargement or cyst not due to polycystic ovarian disease; gynaecological haemorrhages of unknown aetiology; ovarian, uterine or mammary carcinoma.
+Pergoveris is contraindicated in patients with: hypersensitivity to the active substances follitropin alfa and lutropin alfa or to any of the excipients; case of tumours of the hypothalamus and pituitary gland; ovarian enlargement or cyst not due to polycystic ovarian disease; gynaecological haemorrhages of unknown aetiology; ovarian, uterine or mammary carcinoma.

-Pergoveris must not be used when an effective response cannot be obtained eg, primary ovarian failure, malformations of sexual organs incompatible with pregnancy and fibroid tumours of the uterus.
+Pergoveris must not be used when an effective response cannot be obtained, such as: primary ovarian failure, malformations of sexual organs incompatible with pregnancy, fibroid tumours of the uterus incompatible with pregnancy.

 Self-administration of Pergoveris should only be performed by patients who are well motivated, adequately trained and with access to expert advice.

-The 1st injection of Pergoveris should be performed under direct medical supervision.
+The first injection of Pergoveris should be performed under direct medical supervision.

 Patients with porphyria or a family history of porphyria should be closely monitored during treatment with Pergoveris.
-Deterioration or a 1st appearance of this condition may require cessation of treatment.
+Deterioration or a first appearance of this condition may require cessation of treatment.

-Pergoveris contains sucrose 30 mg/dose.
+Pergoveris contains sucrose 30 mg per dose.
 This should be taken into account in patients with diabetes mellitus.